stefanvictora/hue-scheduler/docs/advanced_command_line_options.md

 Relevant only when user-modification tracking is **enabled**.

 Minimum gap **in minutes** enforced between **back-to-back** states that use transitions.
-Without a gap, the Hue Bridge may not recognize the final target value of the first transition yet and could flag the light as "manually overridden".
+Without a gap, the Hue Bridge may not recognize the final target value of the first transition yet and could flag the light as "manually overridden."
 Hue Scheduler ensures this gap by shortening overlapping transitions as needed.

 If overrides are still detected between adjacent transitioning states, increase this value.

 **Default:** `3` minutes

+## Manual Overrides & Sensitivity

+### `--disable-user-modification-tracking`

+Disables tracking of manual changes.
+By default, Hue Scheduler compares the previously seen state with the current state and only applies the scheduled state if the user hasn’t modified the light in the meantime.
+To enforce a state regardless of user changes, use the per-state property `force:true`.

+**Default:** `false`

 ### `--color-override-threshold`